fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 NATs and firewalls create very short windows of time where a response to an outbound request is allowed to in and allowed to create a new flow.
+(We do not have current  measurements of this but suspect the time is in the order of 500 ms to 5 seconds ).
 Though this draft did not test these timing on major firewalls, some information indicates these windows are being reduced as time goes on to possible provide better a short attack window for certain types of attacks.
 ICE takes advantage of both one side sending a